edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 > ## Challenge - Plots
 >
-> 1. Create a plot of average Temperature across all buoys per provider.
+> 1. Create a plot of average Temperature across all buoy_id per Site Type.
-> 2. Create a plot of total coastal versus total ocean observations for the entire dataset.
+> 2. Create a plot of total Coastal versus total Ocean sites for the entire dataset.
 {: .challenge}

 > ## Summary Plotting Challenge
 >
-> Create a stacked bar plot, with weight on the Y axis, and the stacked variable
+> Create a stacked bar plot, with Temperature on the Y axis, and the stacked variable
-> being site type.
-The plot should show average temperature by site type for each site.
+> being Site Type.
+The plot should show average Temperature by Site Type for each site.
 Some
 > tips are below to help you solve this challenge:
 >
 > * For more information on pandas plots, see [pandas' documentation page on visualization][pandas-plot].